-This article will explore the challenges and opportunities presented by telehealth software in our collective fight against a rampaging global pandemic—highlighting the many ways custom solutions can accommodate care pathways to patients via remote means.
+This article will explore the challenges and opportunities telehealth software presents in our collective fight against a rampaging global pandemic—highlighting how custom digital product solutions can accommodate care pathways to patients via remote means.

-A portmanteau of the words telecommunication and healthcare, telehealth is a term that refers to any use of virtual communications infrastructure in various medical practices.
-Such technology ranges from a bespoke online healthcare portal for medical consultations to an internal software system that manages ancillary services, such as medical training, logistics, patient records, and payment processes.
+A portmanteau of the words telecommunication and healthcare, Telehealth is a term that refers to any use of virtual communications infrastructure in various medical practices.
+Such technology ranges from a bespoke online healthcare consultation portal to an internal software system that manages ancillary services, such as medical training, logistics, patient records, and payment processes.

-For healthcare providers, understanding this distinction is incredibly crucial in determining the future parameters of its custom healthcare software.
-Given the dizzying miscellany and complexity of digital health services, making this critical decision early on would considerably reduce the costs of development and time-to-market since the focus would primarily fall upon designing and integrating features that truly address the existing business concerns.
+Understanding this distinction is crucial for healthcare providers in determining the future parameters of their custom healthcare software.
+Given the dizzying miscellany and complexity of digital health services, making this critical decision early on would reduce development costs and time-to-market since the focus would primarily fall upon designing and integrating features that genuinely address the current business concerns.

 Telehealth services in times of Covid-19

-Interestingly, primary care physicians stand to benefit the most from the presence of virtual care options, with 97% of them moving their medical operations digitally in 2020 as compared to frontline medical operatives at only 57%.
+Interestingly, primary care physicians stand to benefit the most from virtual care options, with 97% of them moving their medical operations digitally in 2020 compared to frontline medical operatives at only 57%.

 - More receptive to digital transformation – Telehealth is part of a larger blueprint that envisions digitalization as the future of healthcare.
-By embracing this technological shift early on, healthcare organizations would become better adapted to the increasingly complex challenges in medical care and the coming waves of other digital disruptors, such as AI-powered wearables and IoT-enabled medical equipment.
-With robust digital capabilities at their disposal, medical providers can gain a competitive edge in new areas of clinical research and advancements.
+By embracing this technological shift early on, healthcare organizations would better adapt to the increasingly complex challenges in medical care and the coming waves of other digital disruptors, such as AI-powered wearables and IoT-enabled medical equipment.
+With robust digital capabilities, medical providers can gain a competitive edge in new clinical research and advancement areas.

-- Enhanced outpatient care – As the demand for affordable and hassle-free outpatient care has grown exponentially in the past few years, healthcare providers turn to medical apps to facilitate medical access to patients at the comfort of their homes whenever it’s convenient.
-This ambulatory care option is beneficial for those with mobility restrictions due to chronic conditions, those requiring limited yet in-demand specialized care, and those living in rural areas sans proper medical facilities.
+- Enhanced outpatient care – As the demand for affordable and hassle-free outpatient care has grown exponentially in the past few years, healthcare providers turn to medical apps to facilitate medical access to patients in the comfort of their homes whenever convenient.
+This ambulatory care option benefits those with mobility restrictions due to chronic conditions, those requiring limited yet in-demand specialized care, and those living in rural areas sans proper medical facilities.